afmal/LockerGoga/README.md

 # LockerGoga Patcher and File Decryptor

-Scripts and other resources from LockerGoga ransomware reverse engineering effort: these tools are to be used for **analysis and training purposes only**.
+Proof of concept scripts and other resources from LockerGoga ransomware reverse engineering effort: these tools are to be used for **analysis and training purposes only**.

  - **decrypt_goga.py** - a script capable of LockerGoga file decryption with files that were encrypted with a known RSA public/private key